gardiens/Time-Series-Library_skeleton/readme_global.md

     - in runs you have the tensorboards logs of the run.

 the setting name is supposed to be a unique ID of each models run.
-I added on every folder a readme to help you to grasp what functions are supposed to do.
-This comments are unfortunately in French.
-If you want to use fast some function of this repo, I added a COMMANDE_UTILE.ipynb which is supposed to summarize the needed functions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>